 Frequently Asked Questions

-What is Historic England's role in this- why do you have a say?
+What is Historic England's role in this- why have you had a say?

 - We have a specific role as part of the planning process to provide advice to the local planning authority, in this case Liverpool City Council, on how the historic environment would be impacted by proposals for change.
 It is for the decision-makers in the planning process to weigh our advice carefully alongside other aspects of the proposals, for example job creation.
 We do not have a remit to consider aspects of proposals unrelated to the historic environment when providing advice.